mahaley22/Uncertainty-Sampling/index.md

 No matter what the uncertainty score used, let's say a) or b) above instead of c), or even using a different custom softmax for scoring itself, *can* change the overall uncertainty rankings of multiple outputs.
 There is nothing probabilistic or magical about softmax for this purpose, but its especially useful for uncertainty when softmax is not originally used as part of the optimization of the final layer.

 That all the scores add up to 1 leads some to that "probabilistic" confusion, and also potential confusion (pardon the pun) among terms like "uncertainty" and "confidence" and "probability".
 Especially since the model used conditional (discriminative) model, a given uncertainty score let's say 0.6, is *not* an indication that there is a 60% probability that this is wrong.
 In fact, the point is to try different metrics in order to gain more insights in our error analysis by uncertainty, as we do in the notebook.
 Keep in mind that different metrics can yield different rankings of uncertainty, which with enough examples *should* clear one's mind of any probabilistic delusions. :smiley:

-(Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
-Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
-Remember, to verify Google Translate is your friend!)

 ## Some Uncertainty sampling classes
 One challenge with this datset is that there is usually exactly one reference translation.
 As a crude start then we can simply consider all word-for-word matches with the single target, andt otherwise these are mismatches.
 (In other words, there are no False Positives among Matches)  Let's consider positives and negatives in the context of both uncertainty and matching: